5 min read

 The wedge is not "AI everywhere."

-It is shared AI work in the same context.
+It is shared AI work in the same context, with enough visible evidence for people to trust what changed.

 That means the product should focus less on showing that AI can be embedded in every possible tool and more on proving one tight workflow: